 - and the proposed route is further than 30 minutes from an accessible road or refuge with a landline telephone.

 If the NGB award holder is a Girlguiding member then this qualification should be listed on Go! and the qualification must have been re-validated for use with Girlguiding in the last three years.
 If the NGB award holder is not a Girlguiding member or the activity is not taking place at an approved activity centre you should contact [email protected] for further advice.

 Use this calculator to find out the ratio of girls to adults that is required for this activity

 Normal Girlguiding ratios outside the meeting place apply.
 The group size should be appropriate for the walk being planned, with a minimum of four walkers if members of the group are under 18 years old.

-A group of members of The Senior Section walking in remote countryside without a qualified leader must be supervised by an appropriately qualified adult who will ensure their safety and well-being during the walk, but does not have to be with the group at all times (for example when being supervised on a Duke of Edinburgh Award expedition).
+A group of Rangers walking in remote countryside without a qualified leader must be supervised by an appropriately qualified adult who will ensure their safety and well-being during the walk, but does not have to be with the group at all times (for example when being supervised on a Duke of Edinburgh Award expedition).
 See more guidance on this.